Up | General | Scheduler | Actions | Toolbox | Camera | Communication | Maintenance | Advanced | Service Toolbar

 • Note 2: Added to avoid deadlock while querying the camera's HWtrigger capabilities.

-• Note 3: To manually unblock a camera entered this mode, edit the hwtrigger option (hwtrigger=0) in the FireGrab.ini configuration file located at the scorpion profile directory after closing Scorpion and the profile.
+• edit the hwtrigger option (hwtrigger=0) in the FireGrab.ini configuration file located at the scorpion profile directory after closing Scorpion and the profile.

 • Capabilities - pressing this button will print the camera capabilities in the console window